 My Teaching Philosophy

-Many of my students, when they first come to me, express their disappointment with some of the yoga lessons they have visited.
-They find them to be either too much focused on the physical aspect and lacking in real substance and sense of community in the group or, on the other hand, too much focused on the spiritual/mental aspect without much challenge to the body.
+Many of my yoga students, when they first come to me, express their disappointment with some of the yoga lessons they have visited.
+They find them to be either too much focused on the physical aspect and lacking in real substance and sense of community or, on the other hand, too much focused on the spiritual and mental aspects without much work on the physical level.

-In my personal practice and during my lessons I try to work towards a balance between strength and relaxation, between action and introspection.
+In my personal practice and during my lessons I aim towards a balance between strength and relaxation, between action and introspection.